Setting up A Football Club

 As long as you follow all the available information, we are confident that your goal to establish a Local Football Club or Football Academy will be realised.

 How often is practice necessary?

 This depends on the time of year, age of the team’s players and commitment of the coach.
 Each team practice will vary.
 Typically once a week is the standard time-frame, typically between 90-120 minutes per week.
 Older or academy teams train twice a week on average

 Most teams will have a home and away kit.
 This typically depends on whether that club can raise enough sponsorship to buy the kits required.
 If a team can only afford one kit, they’ll usually use coloured bibs on away matches if kit colours clash with the opposition team.

 Football Club Setup Costs

-Generally a team will usually have two kit colours.
-A home kit and an away kit is not essential but it helps on matchdays if there’s any colour conflict issues.
+Generally, a team will usually have two kit colours.
+A home kit and an away kit is not essential but it helps on matchdays if there are any colour conflict issues.

 FA Approved First Aid Kits